CFL Touchdown Series

-Touchdown Atlantic (French: Touché Atlantique) is a series of neutral site Canadian Football League games played in the Maritime provinces of Canada.
+The CFL Touchdown Series (French: Série Touché LCF) is a series of neutral site Canadian Football League games played across Canada.

+Touchdown Atlantic

 In 2003, the league had struck a committee to examine the feasibility of adding a tenth team, with the leading candidate cities being Quebec City and Halifax.
 Before the suspension of the Renegades, league commissioner Tom Wright had indicated that Halifax was the leading candidate for expansion.
 With the success of Touchdown Atlantic 2010, Moncton was also considered for CFL expansion.
 No Touchdown Atlantic was played from 2014 to 2018, but it returned in 2019 due to the renewed interest in an Atlantic expansion team.

 Exhibition games

 Prior to the official Touchdown Atlantic series, Saint John, New Brunswick, hosted a pair of exhibition games.
 In 1986, the Winnipeg Blue Bombers defeated the Montreal Alouettes 35–10 at Canada Games Stadium before a sellout crowd of 11,463 fans.
 The following year, the Alouettes returned to the Port City and lost 14–13 to the Hamilton Tiger-Cats; the Alouettes would fold a week later.
 An exhibition game between the Ottawa Renegades and Montreal was held in Quebec City in 2003 at PEPS Stadium, with the Alouettes winning 54–23 in front of 10,358.

 The first game of the Touchdown Atlantic series was an exhibition pre-season match played in Halifax, Nova Scotia, at Huskies Stadium in June 2005.
 The game, between the Toronto Argonauts and the Hamilton Tiger-Cats, ended in a 16–16 tie.
 The game was to gauge Halifax's support for a potential CFL expansion team, which would likely be named the Schooners.
 Temporary seating was added to boost the capacity, and a sellout crowd of 11,148 attended.
 It was also used by the league to test its instant replay challenge system which was implemented in the 2006 CFL season.

 A second game was to be played on June 3, 2006, at Halifax's Huskies Stadium, with temporary seating for a capacity of 11,000 fans.
 This game was canceled after the suspension of the Ottawa Renegades, who were scheduled to play the Montreal Alouettes.